honeycombio/loadgen/README.md

 Get Usage information:
 `loadgen -h`

+Generate a single trace, 3 spans deep, and print it to the console:
+`

 Send 3 traces to Honeycomb's production service, assuming you have an API key in the environment as HONEYCOMB_API_KEY:
 `loadgen --dataset=loadtest --tracecount=3`